tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/EventHub/index.md

 The REST APIs fall into the following categories:

-- **Azure Resource Manager**: these APIs have `/providers/Microsoft.EventHub/` as part of the request URI.
+- **Azure Resource Manager**: APIs that perform resource manager operations, and have `/providers/Microsoft.EventHub/` as part of the request URI.
-- **Event Hubs service, or "run-time"**: APIs with `<namespaceName>.servicebus.windows.net/` in the request URI.
+- **Event Hubs service**: APIs that enable operations irectly on the Event Hubs service, and have `<namespaceName>.servicebus.windows.net/` in the request URI.
-- **"Classic" or RDFE management**: these APIs have `management.core.windows.net` in the URI.
+- **"Classic" or RDFE management**: APIs that provide programmatic access to much of the functionality available through the Azure portal.
+These APIs have `management.core.windows.net` in the URI.
 Event Hubs does not have RDFE REST APIs at this time.

 ## REST operation groups